liferay/clay/clayui.com/content/docs/css-framework/satellites/images-aspect-ratio.md

 ### Image Aspect Ratios

-> Sometimes you can't control the size of an image, constrain your images with aspect-ratios.
-The base class `aspect-ratio` maintains a 1 to 1 ratio relative to its container's width.
+> Sometimes you can't control the size of an image.
+Constrain your images with aspect-ratios.
+The base class `aspect-ratio` maintains a one-to-one ratio relative to its container's width.

-> Use `aspect-ratio-3-to-2`, `aspect-ratio-4-to-3`, `aspect-ratio-8-to-5`, or `aspect-ratio-16-to-9` to maintain the specific ratio relative to its container or create your own by setting `padding-bottom` to the ratio you want e.g. 2 to 1 `{literal}.aspect-ratio-2-to-1 { padding-bottom: 50% }{/literal}`.
+> Use `aspect-ratio-3-to-2`, `aspect-ratio-4-to-3`, `aspect-ratio-8-to-5`, or `aspect-ratio-16-to-9` to maintain the specific ratio relative to its container, or set `padding-bottom` to the ratio you want to create your own aspect ratio, e.g. 2 to 1 `{literal}.aspect-ratio-2-to-1 { padding-bottom: 50% }{/literal}`.

 ### Aspect Ratio Item Fluid